⚖️ Legal update — as of June 29, 2026

 Category Definitions:

-- Travel Ban + Hold + Re-Review (Dark Red): 40 jurisdictions designated under PP 10949 (June 4, 2025, 19 countries) and PP 10998 (Dec 16, 2025, 21 additional).
-All are subject to entry suspension, USCIS domestic adjudication hold (PM-602-0194), and retroactive re-review of previously approved benefits (PM-602-0192 for the original 19; PM-602-0194 for all 40).
-Also subject to IV pause.
+- Entry Ban (Dark Red): 40 jurisdictions designated under PP 10949 (June 4, 2025, 19 countries) and PP 10998 (Dec 16, 2025, 21 additional), subject to entry suspension.
+The related USCIS domestic adjudication hold (PM-602-0194) and retroactive re-review of previously approved benefits (PM-602-0192 / PM-602-0194) were vacated June 11, 2026, and are no longer in effect.
+Also subject to the IV pause.
 Palestine: Also affected by consular operations disruption (March 2026).

 - Consular Operations Disrupted (Yellow): U.S. embassies/consulates in these countries have consular services — including visa interviews, immigrant visa processing, and routine consular services — subject to cancellations, suspensions, and generally limited availability due to the conflict with Iran.
 Conditions remain uncertain and may change without notice.
 Lebanon, Kuwait, and Iraq are the most significantly disrupted (Lebanon and Kuwait are limited to emergency services only).
 Iraq, Jordan, Kuwait, and Lebanon are also subject to the IV pause (shown as olive on the map).
-Palestine is also subject to the travel ban and domestic hold (shown as dark red on the map with a note).
+Palestine is also subject to the entry ban and domestic hold (shown as dark red on the map with a note).

 - Public Health Entry Suspension — Ebola (Purple): CDC Amended Order under §§ 362 & 365 of the Public Health Service Act (42 U.S.C. §§ 265, 268; 42 CFR 71.40), effective May 22, 2026.
 Suspends entry of covered aliens — including lawful permanent residents — present in the DRC, Uganda, or South Sudan during the prior 21 days, in response to the Bundibugyo virus (Ebola) outbreak.
 Time-limited to 30 days; exceptions for U.S. citizens and nationals and certain DHS-approved cases.
-Shown as purple on the map, overriding the underlying IV pause (DR Congo, Uganda) or travel ban (South Sudan).
+Shown as purple on the map, overriding the underlying IV pause (DR Congo, Uganda) or entry ban (South Sudan).

 Partial Suspension Notes: